-The 2008 Edelman Trust Barometer is out, and more than ever, people are trusting “people like me” more than they do institutions.
+The 2008 Edelman Health Engagement Barometer is out alongside the company’s annual Trust Barometer, and more than ever, people are trusting “people like me” more than they do institutions.

-This is the ninth iteration of this survey.
+This is the ninth iteration of the Trust survey.
 The toplines of the past four years show an important change in peoples’ trust perspectives.
 In 2005, Edelman found that trust in ‘established institutions’ and figures of authority began shifting to peers.

 By 2006, “A person like me” was the most credible spokesperson for companies.
 That year, people trusted employees significantly more than company CEOs.
 Edelman defines “a person like me” as someone who “shares by interests” and “holds similar political beliefs.”

 In 2007, business became more trusted than media and government in every part of the world.